trinsiclabs/divvy-application/README.md

 #### GraphQL

-There's some tooling for testing out GraphQL queries at:
+GraphQL is used to update and query application specific models.
+There's some tooling for testing GraphQL queries at:

 ```
 http://divvy.local/dev/graphiql/
 ```

+Also see the `server/app/src/GraphQL` directory.

+#### REST API

+There is a REST API used to update and query the Fabric network.
+Requests to this service are proxied to the API component, which handles authentication with the network.

+See `server/app/src/Controllers/ApiV1Controller.php` and related extensions in the `server/app/src/Extensions` directory.

 ### Running the tests